 To help meet the needs of our patients, Lahey Hospital & Medical Center has developed a unique, intensive, full-time fellowship program in the specialty of dermatology for certified nurse practitioners.
-Our objective is to provide, in a one-year course, a thorough, didactic and clinical curriculum that will prepare trainees to become valuable providers in any dermatology setting.
+Our objective is to provide, in a two-year course, a thorough, didactic and clinical curriculum that will prepare trainees to become valuable providers in any dermatology setting.
 Fellows will be exposed to various academic settings that will foster and expand their knowledge base.
-This program is funded by Lahey Hospital & Medical Center, and fellows are hired as employees with a training salary and full benefits.
+This program is funded by Lahey Hospital & Medical Center, and fellows are hired as employees with full benefits.
 It is designed as a 40-hour-per week residency style training.
 Lahey dermatologists practice in Burlington, Lexington and Peabody, Mass.
 Some portion of the training will occur at each of these sites.
 All department physicians and nurse practitioners participate as preceptors in the program.

 This program is designed for certified nurse practitioners who have a lifelong commitment to learning and who are seeking a career in dermatology.
 Several years of clinical experience in a general medical setting is preferred.
 Massachusetts state licensure and nurse practitioner certification is also required.

 Applications are accepted from January 1 to March 1.
 A personal interview with potential candidates is required, if possible.
 To apply for the fellowship, please submit the following materials:

 Please note: If you submitted an application last year and wish to be considered for this upcoming year, please contact us.
 If you have changes or new references, they may be submitted along with the application fee.

 All applications will be reviewed by Mary Nolen, ANP, BC, DCNP, program director and Elizabeth Page, MD.Finalists for the positions will be offered an interview in March/April.
 Final selection will be completed by the beginning of May.
 The fellowship commences in September.